Portalverse Vendor Platform

 What is Portalverse?

-Portalverse is a decentralised rendering protocol, or put simply: a better way to stream games from the cloud.
-Cloud gaming is a widely recognised solution to improve the gaming experience for users by removing costly hardware requirements and allowing most devices to be used as a gaming machine, however, some of the downsides of cloud gaming are that there are often high latency issues for users and cost issues for service providers.
-Portalverse attempts to resolve this tension with the innovative use of decentralised technology.
+Portalverse is a decentralized rendering protocol, or put simply: a better way to stream games from the cloud.
+Cloud gaming is a widely recognized solution to improve the gaming experience for users by removing costly hardware requirements and allowing most devices to be used as a gaming machine.
+However, some of the downsides of cloud gaming are that there are often high latency issues for users and cost issues for service providers.
+Portalverse attempts to resolve this tension with the innovative use of decentralized technology.

 In simple terms, similar to how Uber uses privately owned vehicles to offer ridesharing, the Portalverse draws on existing hardware in the crypto-mining ecosystem to offer cloud gaming services.